Nitesh007-star/Music-Genre-Classifications/README.md

 2 CSV files — Containing features of the audio files.
 One file has for each song (30 seconds long) a mean and variance computed over multiple features that can be extracted from an audio file.
 The other file has the same structure, but the songs are split before into 3 seconds audio files.

-This dataset can be downloaded from here: Music-genre-classification dataset
+This dataset can be downloaded from here: https://www.kaggle.com/code/jvedarutvija/music-genre-classification